Solomonzhang-dev/About-Me/README.md

-This is an experimental HTML project that showcases a brief preview of who I am.
-This also includes CSS code.
+An experimental web-development project I worked on